 The defiant attitude vs. the calm, accepting attitude

 For many of the attitudes mentioned above, you could take two approaches to applying them.
 Both seem to work in their own way.
 As I love to say, you could always use a mix of both.
-One way would be to take a tough, defiant stand towards your anxiety; "Oh, I'm starting to feel pukey before meeting my friends?
+One way would be to take a tough, defiant stance toward your anxiety - "Oh, I'm starting to feel pukey before meeting my friends?
 I don't care.
 I'm not letting my nerves push me around any longer.
 I'll throw up in front of everyone if I have to, but I'm standing my ground and not avoiding my fears any longer!"
-This can be a very good way to motivate yourself, but some people might say the whole struggling and fighting thing is unnecessary.
+This can be a very good way to motivate yourself, but some people might say the whole struggling and fighting mentality is unnecessary.

 The other route would be to take on a more Zen mindset.
 You calmly roll with whatever your anxiety dishes out, all without straying from following your values.
 If your anxiety interferes with your life you accept that and don't expect everything to work out perfectly all the time.
-You have a positive, understanding view of your nervousness; It's just trying to help, but it goes overboard sometimes and it nothing personal.
+You have a positive, understanding view of your nervousness; It's just trying to help, but it goes overboard sometimes, which is nothing personal.